playfulprogramming/playfulprogramming/content/blog/hard-grids-and-baselines-android-design-fidelity/index.md

 ![A showcase of the differences in line spacing between a mockup and an implementation in Android](./images/Designers_Want_Designers_Get.png)

 Unfortunately, translating values from a design tool wasn’t possible.
-You had the option to either pixel nudge (pictured above, right), or forget about alignment altogether thus leading to an incorrect implementation that would, yet again, be shorter than the mockups.
+You had the option to either pixel nudge (pictured above, right), or forget about alignment altogether, thus leading to an incorrect implementation that would, yet again, be shorter than the mockups.

 ### …Until now!

 *firstBaselineToTopHeight* and *lastBaselineToBottomHeight* are powerful tools for Android design.
-They do as the name suggests: If *firstBaselineToTopHeight *is set to 56sp, then that’ll become the distance between the first baseline and the top of a TextView.
+They do as the name suggests: If *firstBaselineToTopHeight* is set to 56sp, then that’ll become the distance between the first baseline and the top of a TextView.

 ![A subtitle block showing 56sp height despite the text visually being much shorter](./images/56sp.png)

 This means that designers, alongside developers, can force the bounds of a TextView to match the design specs and open the door to perfect implementations of their mockups.

-This is something I’ve personally tested in an app I designed. [**Memoire**, a note taking app](http://tiny.cc/getmemoire) for Android, is a 1:1 recreation of its mockups — for every single screen.
-This was made possible due to these APIs — *and because [**@sasikanth**](https://twitter.com/its\_sasikanth) is not confrontational* — , since text is what almost always makes baseline alignment and hard grids impossible to implement in production.
+This is something I’ve personally tested in an app I designed. [**Memoire**, a note-taking app](http://tiny.cc/getmemoire) for Android, is a 1:1 recreation of its mockups — for every single screen.
+This was made possible due to these APIs — *and because [**@sasikanth**](https://twitter.com/its\_sasikanth) is not confrontational* — since text is what almost always makes baseline alignment and hard grids impossible to implement in production.

 ![Near-perfect duplication of guidelines against Memoire's mockups and actual app](./images/Memoire_Bounds_and_Baselines.gif)